© Crown copyright 2020

 - use of toilets and changing rooms is managed to prevent overcrowding

-- children attending the setting are in small, consistent groups of no more than 15 children and one or two staff members
+- children attending the setting are in school bubbles or small, consistent groups of no more than 15 children and one or two staff members

 - social distancing is promoted, through physical markers for instance